 - The applicant is either a resident of the county, or his/her principal place of business is in the county and he/she spends substantial time there.1

-There are two types of gun licenses that sheriffs may issue.
+Sheriffs may issue two types of gun licenses.
 The first is a CCW-type permit, allowing the license holder to carry a concealed handgun on his/her person.
 The second is a license to carry the handgun loaded and exposed.
-But note that this type of license is available only in counties with less than 200,000 people.2
+Note that this license type is available only in counties with less than 200,000 people.2

-Predictably, people who are prohibited from having firearms are not eligible for either of these licenses to carry firearms.
+Predictably, people prohibited from having firearms are not eligible for either of these licenses to carry firearms.
 Common disqualifiers for gun possession include

 - that the person has been convicted of a felony or domestic violence, or